Senate hopeful Warren vows to help middle class

 PARKER, Colo.
 Sarah Formato cuddled the whiny 3-year-old on her lap and cast her thoughts back to 2008, when she had voted for Barack Obama.

-FRAMINGHAM, Massachusetts Consumer advocate Elizabeth Warren took the message that made her unpopular with Wall Street to Massachusetts voters on Wednesday as she began her Senate campaign vowing to fight for the middle class.
+FRAMINGHAM, Ma.
+Consumer advocate Elizabeth Warren took the message that made her unpopular with Wall Street to Massachusetts voters on Wednesday as she began her U.S. Senate campaign vowing to fight for the middle class.

 "Washington gives some of the biggest corporations in the world special loopholes and tax breaks, while middle-class families and small businesses struggle," Warren said.

-A Harvard Law School professor who created the Obama administration's Consumer Financial Protection Bureau, Warren hopes to unseat popular Republican Scott Brown in what could be one of the most closely watched congressional races of 2012.
+A Harvard Law School professor who created the Obama administration's new Consumer Financial Protection Bureau, Warren hopes to unseat popular Republican Scott Brown in what could be the most closely watched congressional race of 2012.

-Fierce opposition from Republicans in Congress is thought to have stopped President Barack Obama from nominating Warren to run the consumer agency, and she left his administration.

-"Middle-class families have been chipped at, hacked at, squeezed and hammered for a generation now, and I don't think Washington gets it," Warren said.
+"Middle class families have been chipped at, hacked at, squeezed and hammered for a generation now, and I don't think Washington gets it," Warren said.
 "I think this is past labels.
 This is about a core set of values.

-Beating Brown will be no easy task for Warren or any other Democrat.
-The moderate Republican has the highest favorability rating of any politician in the traditionally Democratic state, and a large campaign war chest.
+Warren, 62, started the day greeting commuters at a train station in South Boston.
+She later talked to customers at a diner in Framingham, west of Boston, for over an hour -- one of at least six campaign stops planned in the next two days.

+She is a bankruptcy expert and has been an outspoken advocate for cracking down on abusive practices concerning credit cards and pay-day loans.

+"I've stood up to some pretty powerful interests.
+Those interests are going to line up against this campaign," she said.

+Fierce opposition from Republicans in Congress are thought to have stopped President Barack Obama from nominating Warren to run the consumer agency, and she left his administration.

 Cornelius Hurley, a law professor at Boston University, said Warren would face challenges in a general election.